mkasantee/COMP1885_Audit_Framework/README.md

 ---

 ## Academic Report & Reference Corpus
-* **Project Dissertation / Full Report:** [Link to Master's Research Report File / PDF Placeholder]
+* **Project Dissertation / Full Report:** [To do]
 * **Key Academic References & Literature:**
-  * Barocas, S., Hardt, M., & Narayanan, A. *Fairness and Machine Learning: Limitations and Opportunities.* [Link to Text Placeholder]
+  * Barocas, S., Hardt, M., & Narayanan, A. *Fairness and Machine Learning: Limitations and Opportunities.* [To do]
   * Additional municipal data governance and spatiotemporal criminology reference papers.
-[Link to References Placeholder]
+[To do]

 ---